UWC Procedures

 • specific circumstances would prevent the UWC from gathering evidence sufficient to reach a determination of responsibility.

-The complainant may, at any time before the day scheduled for the hearing, request in writing to the Secretary that the complaint be withdrawn.
-The Chair and the Secretary will decide whether to agree to the request.
-If the Chair and Secretary decide to hear a complaint despite a request for withdrawal, the complainant will not be required to participate in the proceeding.
+The complainant may, at any time before the day scheduled for the hearing, request in writing to the Director that the complaint be withdrawn.
+The Chair and the Director in consultation with the Title IX Coordinator will decide whether to agree to the request.
+If the request to withdraw is denied, the complainant will be notified in writing of the decision and rationale, and the complainant will not be required to participate in the proceeding.

-Once a formal complaint is filed and before a determination regarding responsibility has been reached, the parties may be offered an alternative resolution process, such as mediation or restorative justice, to which both parties must give their voluntary, informed, written consent.
-The UWC may not require the parties to participate in an alternative resolution process.
-See Section 2, above, for information on alternative resolution processes.
+At any time before the hearing date, the parties may request an alternative resolution process to which both parties must give their voluntary, informed, written consent.
+See Section 2, above, for more information on the alternative resolution process.

 4.5 Appointment of investigators, hearing officers, other hearing panel members, and appellate decision makers

-After accepting a complaint for a formal proceeding, the Chair will appoint (i) an investigator to investigate the complaint; (ii) a hearing officer, trained as an attorney, to preside over the hearing of the complaint and participate in deciding the case; (iii) three UWC members to serve with the hearing officer on the hearing panel and participate in deciding the case;[7] and (iv) an appellate decision maker, who must be a tenured faculty member on the UWC[8] (collectively, “appointees”).
-The Secretary will send a written notice to the parties, providing the names of the appointees and informing the parties of their opportunity to object to the participation of one or more appointees.
-The objection must state the party’s grounds for believing an appointee would be affected by a conflict of interest or by bias for or against complainants or respondents generally or an individual complainant or respondent specifically.[9]
-The Chair and Secretary will decide whether an objection is justified.
-If a successful objection to the participation of an appointee is raised, the Secretary will make a new appointment, and the parties will have an opportunity to object to the person selected as a replacement.[10]
+After accepting a complaint for a formal proceeding, the Chair will appoint (i) an investigator to investigate the complaint; (ii) a hearing officer, trained as an attorney, to preside over the hearing of the complaint and participate in deciding the case; (iii) three UWC members to serve with the hearing officer on the hearing panel and participate in deciding the case; and (iv) an appellate officer, who must be either a tenured faculty member on the UWC or a faculty member with a continuing appointment who is on the UWC (collectively, “appointees”).
+The Director will send a written notice to the parties, providing the names of the appointees and informing the parties of their opportunity to object to the participation of one or more appointees.
+The objection must state the party’s grounds for believing an appointee would be affected by a conflict of interest or by bias for or against complainants or respondents generally or an individual complainant or respondent specifically.
+The Chair and Director will decide whether an objection has satisfied this criteria.
+If a successful objection to the participation of an appointee is raised, the Director will make a new appointment, and the parties will have an opportunity to object to the person selected as a replacement.

 The appointees will receive a copy of the complaint and must withdraw from the proceeding if their relationship to the complainant or the respondent or other circumstances lead them to believe that they have a conflict of interest or bias or if requested to withdraw by the Chair.